Hot Bus tips for Sri Lanka!

 If you want to see a list of all the bus routes check out this Wikipedia page which is where we found this colombo bus map.
 We’re adding more routes daily, and will be updating with more tips and information on specific routes, such as Colombo to Jaffna, in the near future.

 If you’re thinking of taking a bus to and from Colombo International Airport then your best bet is probably the 187-e-03 express bus that will take the new airport highway and save a lot of time.
 The bus stop is a little distance from the airport itself, so you may want to take a tuk-tuk for that part of the journey.
 Alternatively, taxis can be hired for around Rs2900 one-way, with an extra Rs300 for the highway toll.
-If you want to share a taxi, why not sign up for our Airport Taxi Share service – click here

 If you’re going surfing in Arugam bay then you might be better off taking one of the private busses, such as the AC bus run by the Al Razith company since they will allow surfboards in the hold of the bus.
 Always better to call and confirm though!
 You can view the route and the phone number here.